KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

  In time, however, we expect to see reinforcement learning take over an increasingly large range of real-world applications: self-driving cars, robotics, resource management, education, and so on.

+### 4.2 Evaluating machine-learning models

+In the three examples presented in chapter 3, we split the data into a training set, a validation set, and a test set.
+The reason not to evaluate the models on the same data they were trained on quickly became evident: after just a few epochs, all three models began to overfit.
+That is, their performance on never-before-seen data started stalling (or worsening) compared to their performance on the training data—which always improves as training progresses.

+ In machine learning, the goal is to achieve models that generalize—that perform well on never-before-seen data—and overfitting is the central obstacle.
+You can only control that which you can observe, so it’s crucial to be able to reliably measure the generalization power of your model.
+The following sections look at strategies for mitigating overfitting and maximizing generalization.
+In this section, we’ll focus on how to measure generalization: how to evaluate machine-learning models.